 Master of Pastoral

-Global Ministries University (GMU) and People’s Catholic Seminary (PCS) are collaboratively offering a Master in Pastoral Ministry degree.
+Global Ministries University (GMU) and People’s Catholic Seminary (PCS) are collaboratively offering a Master of Pastoral Ministry degree.
 The degree is granted by GMU and PCS is providing the course of study.
 This affordable master’s program is designed for those who are walking the pathway to ordination, the ordained, and members of our inclusive communities who seek to continue their education within an interactive supportive seminary environment.
 Credit is awarded for life experience and previous education.
 Global Ministries University is an accredited member of the International Association of Distance Learning.

 Scholarship Funds are available through the Lucile Murray Durkin Scholarship Fund for Women Discerning Priestly Ordination.
 An application form can be found at: http://www.womensordination.org/programs/scholarship/